 Definitions have the same meaning as defined in ISPM 5.
 Glossary of phytosanitary terms or the Act unless set out below.
 Derived forms of terms set out in the aforementioned sources, e.g. inspect from inspection, are considered to have the same meaning as the defined term.

 Additional declaration

-Arrive in New Zealand Definition as per the Act.
+Arrive in New Zealand

-Biosecurity clearance (including clearance/cleared) Definition as per the Act.
+Biosecurity clearance (including clearance/cleared)

 Biosecurity Organism Register for Imported Commodities (BORIC)